Every Breath Matters: Addressing Unmet Needs in Respiratory Care

 Until a few years ago, there were limited options available to treat patients suffering from severe respiratory diseases.

-When it comes to sheer physical ability, nothing hinders the body quite like the inability to breathe.
+When it comes to sheer physical ability, nothing hinders the body quite like the inability to breathe properly.
 Chronic respiratory diseases have a significant physical, psychological and economic impact on patients and caregivers, as well as an economic burden on the healthcare system.

 Shifting the Treatment Paradigm in Respiratory Diseases

 A lot has changed in respiratory care over the past several years including the emergence of biologic treatments which has transformed the way chronic inflammatory diseases are treated.
-Through innovation, Sanofi, alongside its partner Regeneron, has proven itself a leader in type 2 inflammation research, providing solutions for the treatment of various chronic inflammatory diseases.
+Through innovation, we, alongside our partner Regeneron, have proven ourselves a leader in type 2 inflammation research, providing solutions for the treatment of some chronic inflammatory diseases.

 But more research is needed.
 Inflammatory respiratory diseases are complex and not fully understood.
-Multiple mechanisms can cause the inflammation underlying these burdensome and limiting conditions, and patients have different needs.
+Multiple mechanisms can cause the inflammation underlying these conditions, and patients have different needs.
 There is no one solution that fits everyone.

-Using our expertise in immunology, Sanofi has established a pipeline of potential medicines that address multiple key inflammatory pathways.
-The goal is to create tailored treatment options addressing these individual patient needs.
-We aim to raise efficacy ceilings, intervene early in the disease and change its course.
+Using our expertise in immunology, we are working on new treatments designed to harness the immune system, either by applying new mechanisms to fight diseases or by rebalancing the immune responses that go awry in chronic diseases.
+As a result, Sanofi has established a pipeline of potential medicines that aim to address multiple key inflammatory pathways.
+Our goal is to create tailored treatment options to help address individual patient needs.
+We aim to raise efficacy ceilings, intervene early in the disease, and change its course.

 We need more options for people who do not respond to current treatments.
 It is not enough to say ‘most’ people respond.
 It will only be good enough when everyone has a functional treatment that works for them.